madfish-solutions/templewallet-backend/README.md

 }
 ```

 Replace 3000 with the respective port number if the backend is listening on a different one.
+Restart nginx using `sudo systemctl restart nginx` after changes are saved.